 After working on The Core Contingency, Taylor was fortunate enough to found his own company, something that he had wanted to do since his entry into the industry, and he and other 22 people started a most ambitious would-be Diablo killer soon after – Dungeon Siege.

 Coming from an RTS mentality, you can’t but help notice how Taylor’s Dungeon Siege isn’t your typical action role-player.
 It fact it seems preposterously simple at first, lacking several hallowed design conventions – experience points, character levels, customizable stats, hell it doesn’t even have orcs for heaven’s sake!
 But rather than skimming the genre to its bare irrelevance, DS takes a completely new swing by adding a party dynamic infused with some clever RTS design and a good deal of freedom centered around character building.

 The story is your typical ‘ancient evil returns from yonder, hellbent on destroying the world’ affair in what could be the most run-of-the-mill fantasy universe ever imagined.
 While there’s a considerable backstory to tackle and the quests themselves are well infused in the game world, this isn’t a very deep or thought-provoking narrative by any stretch, nor is it really trying to be.
 Instead the game is designed primarily around action and variety, with Taylor having thought carefully on what constitutes ‘fun’ in an ARPG.

 Keep it simple, stupid!

 As in other games of its pedigree, most of the fun is centered around finding stuff and buffing up characters via the indiscriminate bashing of evil.
 But instead of fidgeting with statistics, you build up character proficiencies by using weapons divided into four major categories, be it melee (swords, axes, knives, etc), ranged (anything with a bowstring), natural magic (a great combination of defensive and offensive spells) and combat magic (burn everything to the ground!).
-Thus combat is the primary driver behind character building, and it’s so elegantly simplified that even grandma can jump right in and play.
+Thus combat is the primary driver behind character building, and it’s so elegantly simplified that even your grandma can jump right in and play.